kyumin133/audio-nimbus/README.md

 ### Content Management
 #### Rails
 User profile pictures, track album art, and track audio mp3 files are all stored using AWS S3.
-I used the Paperclip gem to interface between Rails and AWS.
+This app uses the Paperclip gem to interface between Rails and AWS.

 Tracks migration:
 ```ruby